One way to help in that process of organizing the Web is to use what people do on the Web.

-The choices of which pages searchers click upon is viewed as implicit user feedback – searchers aren’t explicitly stating that these queries are related in some way, but when they choose shared pages in search results for those queries, it’s assumed that the terms are related.
+The choices of which pages searchers click upon are viewed as implicit user feedback – searchers aren’t explicitly stating that these queries are related somehow.
+Still, when they choose shared pages in search results for those queries, it’s assumed that the terms are related.

 What would a search engine do with this information?

 It might offer query suggestions at the top of search results for a related query or reformulate or expand search results to include results that are also relevant for the other query term.
 The search engine might also use these relationships to match queries with advertisements and in other possible ways.
 We’re told about this process, that:

 Embodiments can detect the slang of the Web (e.g., a taxonomy used by users to perform searches on the Web).